How Trip Cancellation Works

 Ultimately, each policy has specific requirements and nuances, so be sure to check the plan details of the specific policy you select.

-Cancel for Any Reason (CFAR)
+Cancel For Any Reason Travel Insurance (CFAR)

 One of the assumptions many travelers make is that purchasing trip cancellation insurance allows them to cancel their trip for any reason and still receive reimbursements.
 That’s not the case.
 While trip cancellation insurance covers many common reasons for cancelling a trip (inclement weather, injuries, or illnesses), it doesn’t mean that you can cancel your trip for any reason.
+For these instances, you'll want to purchase any reason trip cancellation insurance.

-What to Do if Part of Your Trip is Cancelled
+What to Do If Part of Your Trip is Cancelled

 If only part of your trip is cancelled (for example, your initial flight has a long delay due to inclement weather), trip cancellation insurance can help you in recovering costs caused by the delay.
 Each policy and plan is different and may have different definitions for what constitutes a “delay” and at what point you can receive benefits.